gruns/furl/API.md

 Creating hash-bang fragments with furl illustrates the use of Fragment's __separator__.
-When __separator__ is False, the '?' separating the Fragment's Path from its Query isn't included.
+When __separator__ is False, the '?' separating the Fragment's Path and Query isn't included.

 ```python
 >>> f = furl('http://www.google.com/')